 Many Republican voters had ranked the Democrat as their second choice to show that they preferred the Democrat to the Progressive candidate.
 If these voters would have actually been significantly more satisfied if the Democrat had won, then the Condorcet winner did deserve to win after all.
 On the other hand if Republicans would have been almost equally dissatisfied with either the Democrat or the Progressive, then the Progressive was probably the candidate with the most support after all.
 To learn more about Burlington read more from Equal Vote here, more from The Center for Election Science here, and more from the Center for Range Voting here.

 The point is that in these kinds of close three way ties it's critical to have enough ballot data to determine if the candidate who won had the most support or not.
 For that we need a ballot that allows us to show degree of support, as well as vote no preference if desired.
 In Burlington the ballots clearly showed that the Democrat was preferred over all others.
 The Democrat was the Condorcet winner and so he clearly deserved to win according to the ballots cast.
 Instant Runoff Voting was repealed the following election.

-STAR Voting would usually elect the Condorcet winner, but if it doesn't, there is a convincing case to be made for why another candidate actually had more support and better represented the people.
+STAR Voting would usually elect the Condorcet winner, but if it doesn't, the preference degree data should provide a convincing case for why another candidate actually had more support and better represented the people.